Dixie Carter (wrestling): Personal life

 Carter is married to Serg Salinas, former music producer for TNA with whom she has two children; a daughter Reese and a son Tanner.

-In November 2019, Carter appeared on Ant & Dec's DNA Journey as it was revealed that she is a distant cousin of British television host Declan Donnelly.
+In November 2017, Carter appeared on Ant & Dec's DNA Journey as it was revealed that she is a distant cousin of British television host Declan Donnelly.
 She has also appeared on WWE's Kurt Angle: Homecoming episode of the WWE Network series WWE 24.

+On March 24, 2025 it was announced that Carter's mother had died.

 Legacy

 Carter has been criticized due to her decisions about TNA.
-Long time TNA wrestler AJ Styles, dubbed as "The Face of TNA", said that Carter ruined TNA because of her "not knowing what's best for business".
-Former TNA booker Konnan claimed Carter is "incompetent" and "she doesn't know what she is doing".
-Former TNA Knockouts Champion Tara ended in bad terms with TNA, stating that she wanted to "punch her in the face".
-Former TNA creative writer Vince Russo has also been critical of Carter's management style at TNA stating “Dixie just did so much more damage than good, just not being upfront and not being honest and everything was underhanded and behind people’s back.
-I can’t tell you how many times as my boss, she would tell me something and then it always ended with, ‘but you can’t say anything, you can’t tell anybody’ and that was just so hard to work under that umbrella".
+AJ Styles, once dubbed as "The Face of TNA", said that Carter ruined TNA because of her "not knowing what's best for business".
+Konnan claimed Carter is "incompetent" and "she doesn't know what she is doing".
+Vince Russo has also been critical of Carter's management style stating, "Dixie just did so much more damage than good, just not being upfront and not being honest and everything was underhanded and behind people's back.
+I can't tell you how many times as my boss, she would tell me something and then it always ended with, 'but you can't say anything, you can't tell anybody' and that was just so hard to work under that umbrella".

-Former TNA wrestler Hernandez praised Carter stating "In my opinion she can be smart, she knows that she doesn’t have the inner knowledge of the wrestling business so she appoints people to those positions.
-Now does she appoint the right people…that’s up to you guys to decide.
-You can’t put the whole blame on her".

-Former TNA creative writer, road agent and producer Bruce Prichard described Carter as "very gullible", and was critical of Carter's leadership at TNA stating "Unfortunately beyond Dixie Carter was Panda Energy, which was owned by her mom and dad, and they owned TNA.
-So you never really could get to the top of that food chain.
-You never really could get to the top of that ladder to get anything approved or truly get a firm decision.
-And you didn’t have the ability to make a lot of moves and to do anything without that.
-In the middle of that, you had accountants, you had CFOs and people that would block you at every step of the way.
-So, it was a lot more frustrating from a standpoint of people who did not understand the wrestling or entertainment industry at TNA.
-So that was a big frustration for me because you’re trying to run a wrestling company or whatever".